 With respect to each performance objective, the Compensation Committee assessed whether and to what extent that such performance was met.
 The funding with respect to each performance objective was based on a funding slope in a straight line from 50% at the minimum threshold level to 100% at the target level, with the maximum funding opportunity set at 150%.
-However, in light of global macroeconomic factors, including the uncertainties related to the COVID-19 pandemic and supply chain challenges, as well as the underachievement in the adjusted EBITDA performance objective, the Board, as recommended by management and the Compensation Committee, exercised discretion to cap achievement of the orders and revenue performance objective at 100%.

-Based on our actual corporate performance results, the funding methodology, as adjusted by the Board as described above, resulted in funding of the bonus pool at 80% of the target level for fiscal 2022.
-Based on these performance levels, the cash incentive award opportunities and payouts made to our NEOs (other than Mr. Hamamatsu, who resigned from the Company effective September 3, 2021 and as such was not eligible for such award) for fiscal 2022 were as follows:
+Based on our actual corporate performance results, the funding methodology resulted in funding of the bonus pool at 55% of the target level for fiscal 2023.
+Our Board and our Compensation Committee declined to exercise any discretion to adjust the achievement of the performance metrics under the Company Bonus Plan despite the effects that certain global macroeconomic factors, including inflation and currency fluctuations, were having on the Company's performance.
+Accordingly, based on these performance levels, the cash incentive award opportunities and payouts made to our NEOs for fiscal 2023 were as follows:

-Fiscal 2022 Company Bonus Plan Payouts
+Fiscal 2023 Company Bonus Plan Payouts

-Target Cash Incentive Award Opportunity Fiscal 2022 Payout
+Tar Incen Op Fiscal 2023 Payout

 Named Executive Officer (%) (\$) (\$) (1)

-Joshua H. Levine (2) 120 898,523 718,818

-Suzanne Winter 90 488,873 391,098
+Suzanne Winter 100 652,500 358,875

-Ali Pervaiz 70 143,860 115,088
+Ali Pervaiz 70 298,153 163,984

-Brandy Green 50 182,058 145,646
+Sandeep Chalke 75 343,861 257,895 (2)

-Jesse Chew 60 257,979 206,383
+Jesse Chew 70 284,277 156,352

-Michael Hoge 60 227,135 181,708
+Michael Hoge 60 238,818 131,350

-(1) The payout for each NEO was derived by multiplying (x) the approximate 80% funding level by (y) each NEO's annualized gross cash wages (base salary) earned by such NEO during the fiscal year as calculated in accordance with the Company Bonus Plan, by (z) the NEO's target cash incentive award opportunity (as a percentage of base salary).
+(1) Other than Mr. Chalke whose annual cash incentive award was guaranteed pursuant to his employment agreement, the payout for each NEO was derived by multiplying (x) the approximate 55% funding level by (y) each NEO's annualized gross cash wages (base salary) earned by such NEO during the fiscal year as calculated in accordance with the Company Bonus Plan, by (z) the NEO's target cash incentive award opportunity (as a percentage of base salary).

-The cash incentive award payouts for fiscal 2022 are reported in the Fiscal 2022 Summary Compensation Table under "Executive Compensation" below.
+The cash incentive award payouts for fiscal 2023 are reported in the Fiscal 2023 Summary Compensation Table under "Executive Compensation" below.